-Figure 2 shows the averages for the three analyzed data sets.
-The Tooele/Rush Valley (Fig 2A) shows similar downslope averages at the six southernmost stations, but the two northern sites show the effects of frequent, well developed lake breezes, not cancelled in the average by the weaker land breezes.
-The results in the Salt Lake/Utah Valleys (Fig. 2 B) show net downslope and down-valley flow, both for the selected summer conditions and for the fall days represented in the VTMX 2000 data (Fig. 2C).
+Figure 2 shows the averages for the three analyzed datasets.
+The Tooele-Rush Valleys (Fig. 2a) shows similar downslope averages at the six southernmost stations, but the two northern sites show the effects of frequent, well-developed lake breezes, not canceled in the average by the weaker land breezes.
+The results in the Salt Lake-Utah Valleys (Fig. 2b) show net downslope and downvalley flow, both for the selected summer conditions and for the autumn days represented in the VTMX 2000 data (Fig. 2c).
 At all sites the average speeds are low, less than 2 m s-1.
 This suggests that the climatological patterns in these data are weak.